SMS-NED16/EPT-PRJ-TX-Line-Design/README.md

 ## Electrical Stuff
 - Add more geometries for the user to choose from.
 - Allow the user to specify a load and calculate the line current.
 This may also lead to a more accurate estimate of the resistive losses.
--
+- Add more ACSR conductors for the user to choose from.
+- Could also add a report generator that downloads the JS object with presets, inputs, and calculated parameters as a simple `JSON` tree (or equivalent format).

 ## JS and OOP
 - Implement stronger JS OOP principles.
-OOP is used sparingly in this application (with the exception of the [`Conductor` class](./ept-cep/js/conductor_db.js)).
+OOP is used sparingly in this application (with the exception of the [`ACSRConductor` class](./ept-cep/js/ACSRConductor.js)).
 - For instance, a class can be defined for `TX_Line` that is extended by subclasses for lines with bundled or unbundled conductors, or single, double, multiple circuits, etc.
 - Common functions such as [`getResistiveLosses()`](./ept-cep/js/getResistiveLosses.js), [`getSIL`](./ept-cep/js/getSIL.js) can be added to the `prototype` of the `TX_Line` class for inheritance.